 Take an axe.

 Cut into bite size pieces:

 If you’re going to add wine, this is the time to do it.
 I don’t, typically.
 Remember what I said, though.
 Wine is not supposed to provide volume.
-That’s how you get Purple gravy.
-If you add wine, reduce it in the pan until the slurry gets really, really thick.
+That’s how you get purple gravy.
+If you add wine, reduce it in a pan until the liquid is almost gone.
 And don’t use much.
 Really.

 What brown is gonna do for us…

-Bring the sauce to a boil, reduce to simmer, and give it at least two hours.
-You’ll be surprised, even though the vegetables were already processed via sous vide, they will still yield a tremendous amount of flavor over a four or five hour interval.
+Bring the sauce to a boil, reduce to simmer, and give it at least eight hours.
 Strain.
-At this point, you will see that there is still a lot of body clinging to the vegetables, because of the thickness of the tomato.
+At this point, you will see that there is still a lot of body clinging to the vegetables because of the thickness of the tomato.
 You can put this back in the pan, drown it again, simmer, and use as stock.
 If you reduce it heavily, you can combine it with the first stock you made.